 Equality, Diversity & Inclusion

-To ensure everyone can thrive and meet their full potential, inclusion and equality of opportunity is at the core of the School’s ethos.
+To ensure everyone can thrive and meet their full potential, inclusion and equality is at the core of our ethos, aligning with our school values of Kind Hearts, Curious Minds, and Courageous Futures.

+We proactively foster social cohesion in all areas of school life, pastoral, academic and co-curricular, and seek to remove any barriers to access, participation, progression, attainment, and achievement.
 We will not tolerate any form of discrimination.
-We proactively foster social cohesion in all areas of school life, pastoral, academic and co-curricular, and seek to remove any barriers to access, participation, progression, attainment, and achievement.
+You can read our Equality, Diversity and inclusion policy in full here.

 Clubs and Societies

-A wide range of co-curricular clubs and societies support our Equality, Diversity & Inclusion work including:
+A range of co-curricular clubs and societies support our Equality, Diversity & Inclusion work including:

-• African, Caribbean, Asian and Allies Society (ACAAS).
-Our pupil-led anti-racist society is a place for discussions, support, mentoring, mediation, education, speakers’ voices, and celebration!
+• African, Caribbean, Asian and Allies Society (ACAAS) is our pupil-led anti-racist society is a place for discussions, support, mentoring, mediation, education, speakers’ voices, and celebration!
 Everyone is welcome at ACAAS.

-• Feminist Society.
-Everyone is welcome to attend our popular weekly sessions, which often link up with ACAAS or PRIDE to listen to inspiring, intersectional speakers.
+• Feminist Society meets weekly and everyone is welcome to attend.
+We often link up with ACAAS or PRIDE to listen to inspiring, intersectional speakers.

-• PRIDE Society.
-PRIDE is an active society at Ibstock, regularly presenting at assemblies and organising activities in support of LGBTQ+ activities.
+• PRIDE Society is an active society at Ibstock, regularly presenting at assemblies and organising activities in support of LGBTQ+ activities.

-• Arabic Cultural Club meets weekly and focuses on celebrating the cultural heritage of the Arab world as well as the Arabic language.
+• Arabic Cultural Club mees weekly and focuses on celebrating the cultural heritage of the Arab world as well as the Arabic language.

-Through celebrations, we show support not only to individual pupils who feel themselves celebrated, but also to their friends and colleagues whose understanding and knowledge is broadened.
+Through celebrations including PRIDE, International Women's Day, Black History Month, Neurodiversity Week and Period Power Day, we show support not only to individual pupils who feel themselves celebrated, but also to their friends and colleagues whose understanding and knowledge is broadened.

 Pupil Voice